Lecture Notes in Cosmology: The matter-dominated epoch

-Therefore, $\delta_{\rm m}$ is constant on super-horizon scales, but when a scale crosses the horizon it starts to grow as $\delta \propto \eta^2 \propto a$, as the plot in Fig.~\eqref{Fig:PhideltaMattplot} shows.
-Note that the first equality holds true at any scales, but the second one only for $k < k_{\rm eq}$, because only in this regime we are allowed to use Eq.~\eqref{APhiprelationMD}.
+Therefore, $\delta_{\rm m}$ is constant on super-horizon scales, but when a scale crosses the horizon, it starts to grow as $\delta \propto \eta^2 \propto a$, as the plot in Fig.~\eqref{Fig:PhideltaMattplot} shows.
+Note that the first equality holds true at any scale, but the second one only for $k < k_{\rm eq}$, because only in this regime are we allowed to use Eq.~\eqref{APhiprelationMD}.

-The power spectrum at any time during the matter dominated epoch can thus be put immediately in relation with the primordial one:
+The power spectrum at any time during the matter dominated epoch can thus be immediately related to the primordial one:

-For $n_S = 1$ the primordial power spectrum goes as $P_\Phi \propto 1/k^3$, cf. Eq.~\eqref{Delta2S}, and thus the above matter one grows linearly with $k$ (when $k\eta > 1$).
-From the above equation we can read off the matter transfer function, i.e.:
+For $n_S = 1$, the primordial power spectrum goes as $P_\Phi \propto 1/k^3$, cf. Eq.~\eqref{Delta2S}, and thus the above matter grows linearly with $k$ (when $k\eta > 1$).
+From the above equation, we can read off the matter transfer function:

-From this solution we can infer that the larger $k$ is, i.e. the smaller the scale under consideration is, the more it grows.
-This scenario is called \textbf{bottom-up} because smaller scales becomes non-linear before the larger ones.
-In other words, first small structures form and then these can merge in order to form larger structures.
-The bottom-up scenario is the contrary of the \textbf{top-down} scenario \cite{1984ASPRv...3....1Z} by which first the largest structures form and then fragmentise in order to form the smaller ones.
-In Eq.~\eqref{mattertransferfunctionmatterdom} we can appreciate that the $k$-dependence and the $\eta$ one are separate.
+From this solution, we can infer that the larger $k$ is, i.e., the smaller the scale under consideration is, the more it grows.
+This scenario is called \textbf{bottom-up} because smaller scales become non-linear before the larger ones.
+In other words, small structures form first, and then these merge in order to form larger structures.
+The bottom-up scenario is the opposite mechanism of the \textbf{top-down} scenario \cite{1984ASPRv...3....1Z}, according to which the largest structures form first and then fragment to create the smaller ones.
+In Eq.~\eqref{mattertransferfunctionmatterdom}, we can appreciate that the $k$-dependence and the $\eta$ dependence are separate.
 The latter is proportional to $\eta^2 \propto a$ and is usually called \textbf{growth factor}.
-The separation of the $k$ and $\eta$ dependences takes place because matter has vanishing adiabatic speed of sound and the $k$-dependence of the equation governing $\delta_{\rm m}$ comes in multiplied by the gravitational potential, which is a constant (during matter domination).
-We can see this in detail, by combining Eqs.~\eqref{deltaeqgeneric} and \eqref{Vequationgeneral}.
+The separation of the $k$ and $\eta$ dependencies occurs because matter has a vanishing adiabatic speed of sound, and the $k$-dependence of the equation governing $\delta_{\rm m}$ is multiplied by the gravitational potential, which is a constant (during matter domination).
+We can see this in detail by combining Eqs.~\eqref{deltaeqgeneric} and \eqref{Vequationgeneral}.

 \hrulefill

 \begin{ex} Combine Eqs.~\eqref{deltaeqgeneric} and \eqref{Vequationgeneral} after putting to zero $w$, $\delta P$ and the anisotropic stresses, which are indeed vanishing for CDM and also for baryons, after recombination.
 Show that: